kroma-network/kroma/packages/contracts/README.md

-# Kanvas Smart Contracts
+# Kroma Smart Contracts

-This package contains the smart contracts that compose the on-chain component of Kanvas.
+This package contains the smart contracts that compose the on-chain component of Kroma.
 You can find detailed specifications for the contracts contained within this package [here](../../specs).

 ## Contracts Overview